Modeling and Passivity Properties of Multi-Producer District Heating Systems: System Setup

-\item Assumption~\ref{assu:general_assumptions}.(vi) is commonly encountered in the literature to discard inertial and viscous forces in the equations of balance of momentum at each junction and greatly simplifies the modeling procedure.
-Note that we apply these considerations also to the hot and cold layers of any storage tank.

-{ \item Assumption~\ref{assu:general_assumptions}.(vii) is taken without loss of generality.
-Since producers and consumers are comprised by the same type of devices and have the same topology, then the modeling procedure and analysis described in this paper would still hold if we consider producers directly connected to the distribution network.}
+\begin{remark} \revone{ Assumptions~\ref{assu:general_assumptions}.(i)--(iii) are fairly common in DH system modeling (see, {\em e.g.}, \cite{Scholten_tcst_2015,krug_DH_2021}).
+Assumption~\ref{assu:general_assumptions}.(iv) is taken for simplification purposes.
+We consider Assumption~\ref{assu:general_assumptions}.(v) to discard inertial and viscous forces in the equations of balance of momentum at each node and thus simplify the modeling procedure. { Assumption~\ref{assu:general_assumptions}.(vi) is taken without loss of generality.
+In fact, since producers and consumers are comprised by the same type of devices and have the same topology, then the modeling procedure and analysis described in this paper would still hold if we consider producers directly connected to the distribution network.} Assumption~\ref{assu:general_assumptions}.(vii) is also common and, in particular, it implies that for each tank the sum of the volume of the hot and cold layer is constant (see, {\em e.g.}, \cite{kamal_storage_97,Scholten_tcst_2015}).
+Assumption~\ref{assu:general_assumptions}.(viii) is mainly technical and current work is underway to relax it. } \end{remark}